 We are a four form entry school, with admissions of 120 in Foundation Stage and Key Stage 1 and 128 in Key Stage 2.

-To apply for a Reception school place you must apply via the following Essex County Council link:
+To apply for a Reception place, you must apply via the following Essex County Council link:

-For all other year group applications you must apply via the following Essex County Council link:
+For all other year group applications (mid-year applications) please apply via the following Essex County Council link:

 In the event of oversubscription places will be allocated using the following criteria in the order given: